 Message structure extension

 Message structures commonly vary with scenario or use case.
 For example, an ExecutionReport might look quite different in its execution use case versus a cancel-confirmation use case.
 To avoid duplication of message structures, the XML schema supports declaration of a base structure that is common to all use cases with any number of extensions.
 The extended structures inherit the base message structure.
-The attribute that gives names a scenario is context.
-If no context is explicitly given, it defaults to “base”.
+The attribute that gives names a use case is scenario.
+If no scenario is explicitly given, it defaults to “base”.

 Inheritance is specified with the attribute extends.
-It gives the name of another context to inherit from, possibly “base”.
-When extending another context, the message structure of the inherited context is assumed to be included.
-Only added fields need be listed in the <structure> of the extended message context.
+It gives the name of another scenaro to inherit from, possibly “base”.
+When extending another scenario, the message structure of the inherited scenario is assumed to be included.
+Only added fields need be listed in the <structure> of the extended message scenario.
 Logically, the extended structure is a conjoined collection; it does not imply anything about the order of fields in the derived message.

 Responses